-How to clean the charcoal filter for your Whirlpool® microwave
+How to clean a microwave charcoal filter

 Disconnect your microwave’s power or make sure that the microwave is turned off.